Public Information Reveals: NEIGHBOR FILES CIVIL FEDERAL RICO LAWSUIT

 To this day, Siverston is working to renovate the space, but he's ready to sell.
 "It's a beautiful property, and there's still work to be done, "Siverston said.

 Rice claims in his lawsuit that it was always Siverston's intention to make the property a hub of marijuana production and processing and refers to the activity taking place on the property as "racketeering."
 "Plaintiffs have been damaged by a criminal enterprise (the "Marijuana Operation') producing and processing marijuana at the Lariat Lane property and other properties, and then trafficking that marijuana," the lawsuit claims.
 HIT ABOVE LINK TO READ FULL ARTICLE

-"What was once a tree nursery has turned into a non-stop source of noise, weird smells, and pink lights visible from our backyard, dumping their spent soil along our fence line and traffic.
-We can no longer use half of our almost 7 acres and can only safely put two of our horses on 1 1/2 acres behind the barn since pot growers take great joy in scaring the horses.
-Until the commercial marijuana grow operation came to be, you could hear a pin drop at night, it was so quiet."
-Clackamas County Oregon
+"What was one a tree nursery has turned into a non-stop source of noise, weird smells, and pink lights visible from our backyard, dumping their spent soil along our fence line and traffic.
+We can no longer use half of our almost 7 acres and can only safely put two our horse on 1 1/2 acres behind the barn since pot growers take great joy in scaring the horses.
+Until the commercial pot grow operation came to be, you could hear a pin drop at night, it was so quiet.
+Now all we have is traffic 24/7."
+Clackamas County Oregon Resident

 LIVING NEAR MARIJUANA GROW CAN BE UNHEALTHY EXPERIENCE